zhangster12/Obsidian-BJJ-Notes/Guards/Closed Guard.md

 - Additionally, you can climb the back.

 Climbing the back will allow you to have upper body control:
-- Climb the back one leg at a time while breaking their posture with a collar grip/collar tie.
+- Climb the back 1 leg at a time while breaking their posture with a collar grip/collar tie.
 - You can also control an arm (triceps grip, wrist grip).
 Once you control an arm, if you open your legs just a little and bring them to you, you can have greater upper body control.
 You will hit their arms.
 Then the only way for them to escape is to drive forward, which makes the [Pendulum Sweep](obsidian://open?vault=Obsidian-BJJ-Notes&file=Sweeps%2FPendulum%20Sweep) assessable.
 # Attacking
 In the <u>Closed Guard</u>, attacking is based on their elbow, hand, and posture positions: